yssn0/Resident-Trustee-Admin-Dashboard/README.md

 - **Frontend & Backend**: Next.js with TypeScript — serves both the client interface and backend API routes for streamlined integration.
 - **State Management**: Redux with React Hooks for efficient and centralized state handling across the admin dashboard.
 - **Authentication**: Auth0 for secure user authentication and authorization.
-- **Database & Sync**: MongoDB Realm for data storage and real-time synchronization, seamlessly integrated with the Verve App.
+- **Database & Sync**: MongoDB Realm for data storage and real-time synchronization, seamlessly integrated with the mobile app.
 - **Styling**: Tailwind CSS for a responsive, consistent design across all devices.

 ---

 ## Getting Started

-Follow these steps to set up the Verve Admin Website on your local machine.
+Follow these steps to set up the Admin Website on your local machine.

 ### Prerequisites
 - **Node.js**: v14.x or later